mattfrancis888/linkedin/README.md

 1. Clone the project.
 Use `npm install` to install all the dependencies.
 Run the project with `npm start` for development or `npm run build` for production.

 2. OPTIONAL: If you want to make changes locally, on the terminal, go to the `backend` directory.
 Type `start:json` to start the local JSON-server server/API which will connect the front-end to the database.
-Type `node run dev` to start the local GraphQL server, `server.js`.
+Type `node run start` to start the local GraphQL server, `server.js`.

 # Prerequisites